vishvAsa/vedAH_yajuH/meta/dANDekaraH/vedic-myth-tracts/ABBREVIATIONS.md

 367
-JIJAS Hanard Journal of Asian Studies 14 Indian Antiquary IC Indian Culture IE Indo European HQ Indian fistorical Quarterly II) Indo-Iranian Journal IL Indian Linguistics Ind Stud Indische Studien cd by a WCBER Jd Journal Asiatique JANIRS Journal of the Andhra Historical Research Society JAOS Journal of the American Oriental Society JASBen Journal of the Asiatic Society of Bengal JASBL Journal of the Asiatic Society of Bengal, Letters JB Jalminija Brahmana JBBRAS Journal of the Domha, Branch of the Royal Asialıc
+JIJAS Hanard Journal of Asian Studies 14 Indian Antiquary IC Indian Culture IE Indo European HQ Indian fistorical Quarterly II) Indo-Iranian Journal IL Indian Linguistics Ind Stud Indische Studien cd by a WCBER Jd Journal Asiatique JANIRS Journal of the Andhra Historical Research Society JAOS Journal of the American Oriental Society JASBen Journal of the Asiatic Society of Bengal JASBL Journal of the Asiatic Society of Bengal, Letters JB Jalminija Brāhmaṇa JBBRAS Journal of the Domha, Branch of the Royal Asialıc
-Sociel) JBHU Journal of the Banaras Ilindu Unnersin JBom Journal of the Unicrsity of Bombay JBORS Journal of the Bihar and Orissa Research Society JGIRI Journal of the Ganganath Jha Research Institute JOJB Journal of the Oriental Institute, Baroda JORV Journal of Oriental Research, Madras IRAS Journal of the Royal Asiatic Society JUD Jalnıinija Uranişad Bralinana JUPIS Journal of the University of Poona, Huonanlilcs Section Mashala, as Müphala Santa färss, ass kütyrījara Srautasütra AB Aausitak/ Brühmana ARCOI (or COI) GJ lol R Cama Oriental Institute
+Sociel) JBHU Journal of the Banaras Ilindu Unnersin JBom Journal of the Unicrsity of Bombay JBORS Journal of the Bihar and Orissa Research Society JGIRI Journal of the Ganganath Jha Research Institute JOJB Journal of the Oriental Institute, Baroda JORV Journal of Oriental Research, Madras IRAS Journal of the Royal Asiatic Society JUD Jalnıinija Uraniṣad Bralinana JUPIS Journal of the University of Poona, Huonanlilcs Section Mashala, as Müphala Santa färss, ass kütyrījara Srautasütra AB Aausitak/ Brühmana ARCOI (or COI) GJ lol R Cama Oriental Institute
 Golden Jubilee I olums hr leitschrift for vergleld ende Sprachforschung begrundet von A NUIIN
 368